act65/masters-thesis/notes/rl-intro.md

 - [Successor features](https://arxiv.org/abs/1606.05312)
 - [Model-free planning](https://openreview.net/forum?id)

-## Structured models

-Why is it hard to learn a good model?

-- uncertainty
-- partial observations
-- complexity
-- low frequency events (how is this related to complexity?)

-### Causal inference

-- How is RL like the interventional level of the causal heirarchy?
-- How is model-based RL like the counter-factual level of the causal heirarchy?
-- How can we automate reductionism?
-- ?

 ## Planning

 CFRM, MCTS, ... cool.
 What about planning in with continuious actions?  -> LQR, MPC

 __Q:__ How much harder is planning in a stochastic system than in a deterministic system?!?